MayankFawkes/httptoy/README.md

 ## API Endpoints

-Under `{}` of url path are path parameters, if invalid parameters are found then they will be set to default values.
+Under `{}` of url path are path parameters, if invalid parameters are found then they will be set to default values, all ints have 0 as default value if invalid parameter is passed.

 ### Methods